alexandrecoin/alexandrecoin/README.md

 I'm Alexandre, a 🇫🇷 JS Developer proudly working for a public interest group which aims at providing for citizens a way to measure, develop and highlight their digital skills. 🖥

-- 🔭 Working for [Pix](https://www.pix.fr) and OSS maintainer of a job-board for the IT Japanese workers. 🇯🇵
+- 🔭 Working for [Pix](https://www.pix.fr) and OSS maintainer of a job-board for IT Japanese workers. 🇯🇵
 - 🌱 Focusing on Software Craftsmanship (TDD/BDD, Clean Code, Clean Architecture, DDD)

 ## Techs I use on a regular basis